 One of the many highlights of this trip is the quaint mountain town of Berchtesgaden, located on the Austrian border about 30km from Salzburg.
 Here you'll find the magical emerald-coloured Lake Konigssee, a popular spot for boat tours and hiking.
 Be sure to make a stop here if you plan a driving trip around Bavaria (and head to the Eagle's Nest to learn about the area's fascinating World War II history).

 Bavaria is also home to the famous Romantic Road, a popular driving route that takes you past the region's loveliest castles and villages.
+Check out our detailed Romantic Road trip guide for tips and inspiration.

 Why should I go?
 A gourmet food scene featuring wild truffles and local wine